timofeymukha/eddylicious/docs/user_guide/generation_methods.rst

    parameterTwo    valueOfParameter2

-Which parameters should be present depends on the method that is being used and are described for each method individually below.
+Which parameters should be present depends on the method that is being used.
+They are therefore described for each method individually below.

 .. _lund_rescaling: